20 Jun 10 Ways To Avoid Holiday Weight Gain

 Even if you’re not working with a nutritionist you can still take the time to make a plan in advance.
 Consider what you can do to strike a balance between enjoying yourself but not going OTT.
 Write the plan down and keep it somewhere where you can refer back to it.
 You might consider the following:

-• What physical activity can you build into your trip?
-Perhaps you can combine this with sightseeing, such as a walking tour.
-Or is there a local studio offering a kind of exercise you’ve never tried before, but would like to?
+- What physical activity can you build into your trip?
+Perhaps you can combine this with sightseeing, such as a walking or cycling tour.
+Perhaps there is a local studio offering a kind of exercise you’ve never tried before, but would like to?

-• What local restaurants offer healthy versions of local cuisine?
+- What restaurants offer healthy versions of local cuisine?
 Check out restaurant menus online prior to booking to suss out what’s available in advance.

 AVOID PLANE FOOD

-It’s prepared hours in advance and engineered to taste good at height despite human taste buds not working well in the air.
+It’s prepared hours in advance and engineered to taste good at height, despite taste buds not working well in the air.
 Plenty of undesirable ingredients are used to achieve this.
-Many airports have a Pret or Itsu with healthy options you can take on board with you.
-Or, if your body is used to fasting periods, consider skipping food altogether and stick to just water.
+Some UK airports have a Pret or Itsu with healthy options you can take on board with you.
+Or, if your body is used to fasting periods, consider skipping food altogether and stick to just water while you’re in the air.

 PRACTICE MINDFUL EATING

+New environments can be exciting and distracting, but don’t forget to focus on your food when eating.
 Eat slowly, chew food thoroughly and recognise when you are starting to feel full.
 Avoid over eating.
 Before eating a treat, take a moment to ask yourself if you’re really going to enjoy it.
-Or are you eating that ice cream simply because you’re on holiday and it’s an ingrained association.
+Or are you eating that ice cream simply because you’re on holiday and it’s an ingrained association?

 Read more: 5 Mindful Eating Tips